statamic/docs/content/collections/docs/using-front-end-frameworks.md

 > Note that when using [the Live Preview feature](https://statamic.dev/live-preview), only the current page data is available to you.
 Trying to query collection data **will not work**.

 ## The Content API
-[The Content API](https://statamic.dev/content-api) can be used on its own or in conjunction with the above methods.
+[The Content API](https://statamic.dev/content-api) can be used on its own, or in conjunction with the above methods.

-Below we show a simple example component, which fetches the data in it's (async) created function.
+Here is a simple example component that fetches data using the asynchronous `created()` function.
 This data can then be used in the component or passed down to child components.
-The example uses the standard Fetch method but you can use any AJAX library.
+The example uses the standard `Fetch` method but you can use any AJAX library (Axios, etc).

 ```vue
 <template>